 American Academy of Dermatology

 Canadian Dermatology Association

-Why people get birthmarks.
+Birthmarks overview.
 American Academy of Dermatology website.
-Available at: http://www.aad.org/dermatology-a-to-z/for-kids/about-skin/birthmarks/why-people-get-birthmarks.
-Accessed May 5, 2016.
+Available at: https://www.aad.org/public/diseases/a-z/birthmarks-overview.
+Accessed December 15, 2020.

 Hemangioma in infants.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/hemangioma-in-infants.
 Accessed December 15, 2020.